- Sashité for Developers

 Piece Attributes

-- Piece: A game component with four fundamental attributes: type, style, side, and state.
+- Piece: A game component with four fundamental attributes: side, name, state, and style.

-- Side: Attribute indicating which player controls the piece (first player or second player).
+- Side: Which player controls the piece (first player or second player).

-- Style: Attribute specifying the rule system and tradition governing the piece’s behavior.
+- Style: The rule system and tradition governing the piece’s behavior.

 Move Mechanics